 Coronavirus Advisory Updates

-The following coronavirus advisory updates are provided by Polk County CERT in an effort to provide up-to-date and accurate news regarding the COVID-19 outbreak.
+The following coronavirus advisory updates are provided by Polk CERT in an effort to provide up-to-date and accurate news regarding the COVID-19 outbreak.

 Coronavirus Information and Resources

 - Centers for Disease Control (CDC) COVID-19 Updates